FernandaFranco/170-study-guide/topics_review.md

 # What HTTP is

-HTTP is a set of rules, or protocol, that regulates the relationship between applications and the transfer of hypertext documents.
+HTTP is a set of rules, or protocol, that regulates the relationship between applications and the transfer of documents.
 It's an agreement of how machines communicate with each other.
+It's a text-based protocol that is the foundation of the web.
 Requests and responses follow a standard format that machines can understand.
 HTTP is also considered stateless, since each pair of request/responses are independent from the previous one.
 Thus, the server doesn't need to keep track of information between requests and there's no cleanup needed if a request breaks en route.

 # The role of a HTTP request is

 The client issues a request with information in the form of text to the server.
 The server can take apart the request and understand what it's asking for because of the agreement in the form of HTTP.
+Must include a method and a path.
+May include parameters, headers or body.

-The server that hosts the website handles the request and issues a response back to the client( browser).
+The server that hosts the website handles the request and issues a response back to the client (browser).

 # In the other hand, the role of a HTTP response is

 The server sends an response back to the client also in the form of strings of text.
 The role of the browser is to process the response into human friendly content.
 The browser displays a parsed and processed version of the response.
+Must include a status.
+May include headers or body.

 # Components of a HTTP request?